“Marriage” series: (post #7)

 And here’s one last thought: Communication cannot occur until someone is ready to listen.
 If your idea of communicating is getting the floor and holding it, you’re half a person.
 James 1:19 says: “So then, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath.”
 Tell me, how swift are you at hearing?
 The swifter you are, the better you will be at communication.

 Believe me, many a marriage can be shored up, made better, or even saved if one spouse will just look at the other and say, “I have dominated the communication around here for a long time.
 So right now I’m going to just sit here and listen to anything you want to tell me.
 I promise not to get mad, defensive, or defiant.
 I’m genuinely interested in what’s on your mind these days.”
-Maybe you are one that needs to give this little exercise a try.
+Perhaps you are someone that needs to give this little exercise a try.
 You’ll probably be surprised at what you hear, and I guarantee you that your marriage communication will be taken to a higher level.